Heaphy Track: Introduction of takahē

 In 2018, the Department of Conservation translocated 30 endangered takahē to the Gouland Downs, from the breeding facility at Burwood Takahē Centre in Southland.
 This release is part of a programme to ensure the survival of the species.
 The Gouland Downs area was chosen for the release partly because the Kahurangi National Park has had intensive pest control over many years, and along with natural barriers, this has kept down the population of predators such as cats and ferrets.
 Takahē can now be regularly seen near Gouland Downs Hut.

 Gouland Downs Hut to Saxon Hut

-The track from Gouland Downs Hut continues across the northern part of the Gouland Downs, crossing Shiner Brook, Big River and Weka Creek over swing bridges before descending into the headwaters of the Saxon River and reaching Saxon Hut.
+The track from Gouland Downs Hut continues across the northern part of the Gouland Downs, crossing Shiner Brook, Big River and Weka Creek over simple suspension bridges before descending into the headwaters of the Saxon River and reaching Saxon Hut.
 The hut is named after John Saxon who surveyed the track in 1886.
 The endangered blue duck (or whio) may be seen in this section of the route.
 Great spotted kiwi can often be heard calling in the area around Saxon Hut, and are occasionally seen at night.